 Classification: ghost town

-Gee Town was named after the Gee family that lived in the area in the mid to late 1800's.
+Gee Town was named after the Gee family that lived in the area in the mid to late 1800s.
 Most of the residents mined coal or worked at Keystone Furnace.
-We don’t have a lot of info on the place other than it was instrumental in working with Keystone Furnace but it can be found on google maps in a field that looks like it once harbored a town.
-Gee Town had a train station of the C.H.& D Railroad, transporting iron & coal from the Bloomfield & Ridgeland Mines.
+We don’t have a lot of info on the place, other than it was instrumental in working with Keystone Furnace, but it can be found on Google maps in a field that looks like it once harbored a town.
+Gee Town had a train station on the Cincinnati, Hamilton, & Dayton Railroad, transporting iron & coal from the Bloomfield & Ridgeland Mines.

-The Gee Town Union Methodist Church was formed in 1842.
-The last church they built still stands on Union Furnace Rd. & has recently been updated.
-Jacob & Daisy are buried in the Gee Town Cemetery (Union Cemetery) on Union Cemetery Rd. off of Rt.
-327. with their children.
-Jacob’s parents, Stephen (1845 – 1909) & Rosinda (Sheilds) Gee (1844 – 1926) along with his paternal grandfather Marting R. Gee (1820 – 1878) are buried in Keystone Cemetery off of Bain Perkins Rd.
-East of town.
+Gee Town Union Methodist Church was formed in 1842.
+The last church they built still stands on Union Furnace Rd & has recently been updated.
+Jacob Gee (1868 – 1946) & Daisy (Barlow) Gee (1882 – 1964) were the town’s longest residents.
+They were buried in the Gee Town Cemetery (Union Cemetery) on Union Cemetery Rd off of SR 327 with their children.
+Jacob’s parents, Stephen (1845 – 1909) & Rosinda (Sheilds) Gee (1844 – 1926), along with his paternal grandfather Martin R. Gee (1820 – 1878) are buried in Keystone Cemetery off of Bain Perkins Rd east of town.

 Keystone, OH (1848 – present mining, furnace, & farming town partially abandoned after the furnace stopped production)